 According to UNICEF the Philippines has become the global epicentre of the live stream sexual abuse trade, and many of the victims are children.
 In the slums of Manila, a police raid of a child sexual exploitation operation illuminates the challenges the country faces in protecting vulnerable children and prosecuting their abusers.

-I’ve grown to love these children so very much and seeing them wave to me from a tricycle in their school uniforms or having them stop me in the street to tell me stuff about their exam results is a delight.
+I’ve grown to love these children so very much and seeing them wave to me from a tricycle in their school uniforms or having them stop me in the street to tell me about their exam results is a delight.
 The thought of any of them hurt the way the little girl in the video below has been hurt is an unbearable thought.
 The thought of any kid hurt like that is unbearable.

 © 2016 Melinda Irvine